 Taking a leak, a jimmy riddle, a wee or a quick pee is something we take for granted.
-However, a rare condition called a urethral stricture means that this call of nature will at some point require medical intervention.
+However, a rare condition called a urethral stricture means this call of nature will at some point require medical intervention.
 While this can make coping with the problem easier, it can also present new challenges in learning how to self-manage the condition, in choosing the right ongoing treatment, and not least in dealing with the NHS long-term.

 I first experienced the extreme physical discomfort of complete urinary retention as a young woman.
 This happens when one is full to bursting and the mounting pressure intensifies the desire to pass water, but does nothing to relieve it.
 In addition, the emotional and psychological distress from the fear and denial that my body could not function in such a basic way was profound.